reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

 See [SDC expression based population](https://build.fhir.org/ig/HL7/sdc/populate.html#expression-based-population) for population details.

-A pre-populated questionnaire response can be generated using the resulting quesitonnaire items.
+A pre-populated questionnaire response can be generated using the resulting questionnaire items.
 Item initial value or initial expression is used to set the answer value.

 | questionnaireItem               | questionnaireResponseItem | notes                                           |
 | ------------------------------- | ------------------------- | ----------------------------------------------- |